huggingface/transformers/docs/source/testing.rst

 * ``require_torch_non_multigpu`` - as ``require_torch`` plus requires 0 or 1 GPUs
 * ``require_torch_tpu`` - as ``require_torch`` plus requires at least 1 TPU

-For example, here is a test that must be run only when there are 2 or more GPUs available and pytorch is installed.
+For example, here is a test that must be run only when there are 2 or more GPUs available and pytorch is installed:

 .. code-block:: python